CahanLab/PySingleCellNet/README.md

 import scanpy as sc
 import scipy as sp
 import numpy as np
-import loompy # only needed if using loom files import anndata
+# Loompy is only needed if using loom files
+# import loompy
+import anndata

 sc.settings.verbosity = 3